Delaware River Joint Toll Bridge Commission: Bridges

 The New Hope–Lambertville Bridge, officially called the New Hope–Lambertville Toll Supported Bridge, is a six-span, 1,053-foot (321 m)-long bridge spanning the Delaware River that connects the city of Lambertville in Hunterdon County, New Jersey with the borough of New Hope in Bucks County, Pennsylvania.
-The current steel truss bridge was constructed in 1904 at a cost of $63,818.81.
+The current steel truss bridge was constructed in 1904 for $63,818.81.